bvibber/wasm2swf/readme.md

 Some additional transformations are made during the tree walk/translation phase within wasm2swf.

+### Internals

+The `WebAssembly.Instance` class analogue holds the internals of a compiled module in private namespace properties and methods:
+* the memory `ByteArray` lives on a property named `wasm2swf$memory`
+* the function table `Array` lives on a property named `wasm2swf$table`
+* imports live in properties named `import$modulename$basename`
+* functions live in methods named `func$symbolname`; for imported functions a wrapper here with proper type annotations calls the imported symbol
+* global vars live in properties named `global$symbolname`
+* exports are attached to props on a public `Object` property named `exports`

+Currently, `wasm2swf`/`wasm2js`-specific imports need to be manually set up on the imports object passed to the constructor.
+These will be set up internally in a bit.

+Memory and function tables are not yet initialized, so beware only simple functions work so far!

 ### Optimizations

 Patterns to match:
 * increment_i, decrement_i opcodes to replace add/subtract by 1/-1
 * inc_local / dec_local to replace get-inc-set
-* if + condition -> if-not-condition
+* br_if + condition -> if-not-condition
 * ??

 ## Todo

 * write full bytecode for constructor
-    * set the application domain memory
+    * set the application domain memory (either once or on export stubs)
     * memory data segments
     * function table segments (needs upstream work in binaryen's C and JS APIs)
-* write bytecode for import stubs (or else call imports as lexical lookups?)
+    * call the start function
 * write bytecode for the scratch helper functions
+* clean up special wasm2js-related imports (setTempRet0, getTempRet0, etc)
-* export the class for the module
+* proper namespacing/classes for the API
 * write some kind of test harness in AS3 + JS + HTML
-* hope things validate
 * compress with lzma
 * bash head against wall
 * don't give up!